-If you want an easy care plant that trails like crazy, then call off the search – you’ve found it.
+If you want an easy-care plant that trails like crazy, then call off the search – you’ve found it.
 The Fishhooks Senecio (some call the ones I have Grey Fishhooks Senecio) likes to ramble and at 4′ long, shows no signs of slowing down.
-This succulent loves any admiration you can throw its way but is not fussy at all when it comes to care.
+This succulent loves any admiration you can throw its way but is not fussy at all when it comes to caring.
 Mine grow outdoors here in Santa Barbara but they make excellent houseplants.

 This is 1 of my Fishhooks Senecios.
 My what long trails you have!

 This plant also goes by the names Fishhooks Plant, String Of Fishhooks, Senecio “Fish Hooks ” as well as by its botanic moniker Senecio radicans.
 This is a bit confusing because there’s another succulent (which you see at the end of this post) that I know as String Of Bananas which also has the botanic name Senecio radicans.
 No matter what you call the plant I’m showcasing, it trails like crazy & is a snap to maintain.